OSU-HPCC/publications/README.md

 # publication
-List of publications which use HPCC
+List of publications which use OSU HPCC.
+Provides version control.